Did you ever hear about the movement against masturbation? Antimastrubators declaim that avoiding masturbation significantly improves their health.

 Therefore, various attempts have been made to increase testosterone levels, especially in the context of resistance training.
 Among practitioners, sexual activity (intercourse and masturbation) a few hours before training is often discussed, which leads to an increase in testosterone concentration and thus promotes muscle growth.

-However, there is no evidence to support this assumption, and the kinetics of the testosterone and cortisol response after sexual activity has not been adequately investigated.
+However, there is no evidence to support this assumption, and the kinetics of the testosterone and cortisol response after sexual activity have not been adequately investigated.

 The results showed a significant difference in free testosterone concentrations.